How to eat more healthy, good-for-you, blue foods.

 - Prepare a shallow baking dish by coating sides and bottom with butter (or spray with gluten-free non-stick spray).
 Layer the steamed asparagus, chopped ham, and blue cheese evenly in the dish.

-- In a small bowl, combine eggs, cottage cheese, half-n-half, and seasonings.
+- Combine eggs, cottage cheese, half-n-half, and seasonings in a small bowl.
 Whisk together until lemon-colored.
 Pour egg mixture over top of the ingredients in the baking dish.

 - Bake for 20-30 minutes until custard mixture is lightly set, puffed up and slightly browned.
 A knife inserted in the center will reveal that the quiche is firmly set but not weepy.
 Let cool for 1-2 minutes before serving.